 We need a single, nationwide policy to protect cats and people.

-Overwhelming bipartisan support for the Big Cats and Public Safety Protection Act
+Overwhelming bipartisan support for the Big Cat Public Safety Act

 Polling numbers show clearly that this is a bill with wide support across both sides of the aisle: